 What your results tell you: Normal levels of homocysteine in the blood range from 5 to 15 mM/L. At the Center for Better Bones we like to see a homocysteine level of 8 or below.

 Celiac disease and gluten sensitivity test

 Celiac disease, or even just sensitivity to gluten, can lead to inflammation of the gut.
 This inflammation is related to a complex inflammatory cascade which can increase bone loss.
-Also, those with celiac disease suffer from weak indigestion and malabsorption of many nutrients including vitamins A, K, and D. These deficiencies in turn damage bone.
+Also, those with celiac disease suffer from weak digestion and malabsorption of many nutrients including vitamins A, K, and D. These deficiencies in turn damage bone.
 If there is any suggestion of gluten sensitivity or celiac disease, appropriate testing should be considered

 Sex hormone test results